Quasi-isometry between two almost contact metric manifolds: Introduction

+then $f$ is called quasi-isometry between the manifolds $M_1$ and $M_2$.\\ The two manifolds $M_1$ and $M_2$ are called quasi-isometric if there exists such a quasi-isometry $f$ between $M_1$ and $M_2$. \end{defn} The definition given in \eqref{e1.1} is based on usual metric of the metric space whereas in Definition \ref{def1} we have considered the Riemannian metric for the inequalities, which is more generalized form than the usual metric $d$.
 In this paper we have introduced the concept of quasi-isometry for almost contact metric manifolds, for $N(k)-$contact metric manifolds and for Sasakian manifolds of same dimensions and established some inequalities between two quasi-isometric metric manifolds for various cases like when the ambient manifold is conformally flat, concircularly flat, etc. We have given an example of a quasi-isometry between two Sasakian manifolds.
 And finally we find a relationship between the scalar curvature and the quasi-isometric constants for two Riemannian manifolds to be quasi-isometric.

-\section{\textbf{Preliminaries}}
+\section{Preliminaries}

 A \emph{contact manifold} $M^{2n+1}$ is a $C^\infty$ manifold together with a global 1-form $\eta$ such that $\eta \wedge (d\eta)^n \neq 0$.
 More specifically, $\eta \wedge (d\eta)^n $ is a volume element on M, which is non-zero everywhere on $M^{2n+1}$ so that the manifold M is orientable.